-Segregated contracts can be unilaterally terminated by the Company on provision of one month notice period to the client.
+Segregated contracts can be unilaterally terminated by the Company on provision of notice to the relevant client (typically one month).

 Pooled contracts contain an embedded annuity option whereby individual scheme members may purchase an annuity at the market rates prevailing at the time of purchase.
 Any such annuities would be automatically 100% reinsured under an existing reinsurance treaty.
 The terms of this option are therefore financially immaterial and in practice no such new annuities have been written for many years.